4 snuggle-up days with 3/4 board, beauty voucher and free access to our wellness area up from € 312> go to website <

-Excursions for example to the near town of Brunico, to the place of pilgrimage Maria Saal at the edge of the forest, which was once a settlement.
+Excursions for example to the near town of Brunico, to the church Maria Saal at the edge of the forest, which was once a settlement.
 Another possibility is offered by the village of Stefansdorf, where you pass romantic hill chains and rustling forests with a great variety of plants.

 In ancient times the "Reti" population lived in this village and they had already understood the strategic advantage of the villages position.